 Today, there is no existing transit that provides people the ability to get to and from their destinations all-day throughout the corridor.
 For example, once Gateway Corridor is open a resident of the east side of St. Paul could get to their evening shift job in Oakdale or a Woodbury resident can get to their pharmacy in Sun Ray shopping center.

-The system could open for service by 2023.
+Gold Line BRT is anticipated to open for service in 2024.
 It would provide a focal point for new economic development opportunities as the region grows.
 This would be Minnesota’s first BRT line in an exclusive lane.

 - The Gateway project proactively addresses growth in traffic congestion.